united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 Using these data points and our data model, the data can then be converted into a standardized data model.
 This is done independently of machine type and manufacturer and can be made usable for various data services, e.g. Grafana.

-## 2. Extracting and preparing data with the help of Node-RED
+## Extracting and preparing data with the help of Node-RED

 To extract and preprocess the data from different data sources, we use the open source software Node-RED.
 Node-RED is a low-code programming for event-driven applications.

 Originally, Node-RED comes from the area of smart home and programming implementations, but is also used in manufacturing more frequently.
 For more information feel free to check [this article](https://docs.umh.app/docs/concepts/node-red-in-industrial-iot/).

-In the following, the procedure for creating a Node-RED flow is described in detail using **two examples**.
+In the following, the procedure for creating a Node-RED flow is described in detail using **two examples**:

-1. Retrofit a cutting machine with the help of external sensors
+1. Retrofitting a cutting machine with the help of external sensors;
-2. Using OPC/UA to read a warping machine data directly from the PLC
+2. Using OPC/UA to read a warping machine data directly from the PLC.

 ### 1st example: Retrofitting with external sensors

-In this example we will determine the output and the machine condition of a cutting machine.
+In this example we will determine the output and the machine condition of a cutting machine step-by-step.

 These sensors are used for this purpose: